dhyutin/CS50AI-Projects/README.md

 - Neural Networks

 -- Traffic - an AI to identify which traffic sign appears in a photograph using Convolutional Neural Networks

+# Week 6 :

+- Language

+-- Parser : an AI that parses sentences and extracts Noun Phrases

+-- Questions - an AI that answers simple questions based on a given dataset